pagkly/Zed/Investopedia4/Pareto Improvement Definition.md

 ## Pareto in Practice

-Aside from applications in economics, the concept of Pareto improvements can be found in the fields of life sciences and engineering - in any academic discipline where trade-offs are simulated and studied to determine the number and type of reallocation of resource variables necessary to achieve Pareto equilibrium.
-In the business world, factory managers may run Pareto improvement trials in which, for example, they reallocate labor resources to try to boost productivity of assembly workers without decreasing productivity of the packing and shipping workers.
+Aside from applications in [[Economics|economics]], the concept of Pareto improvements can be found in the fields of life sciences and engineering - in any academic discipline where trade-offs are simulated and studied to determine the number and type of reallocation of resource variables necessary to achieve Pareto equilibrium.
+In the business world, factory managers may run Pareto improvement trials in which, for example, they reallocate labor resources to try to boost [[Productivity|productivity]] of assembly workers without decreasing productivity of the packing and shipping workers.

 ### Key Takeaways